The Continuity plugin measures performance and user experience metrics beyond just the traditional Page Load timings.

 Long Tasks are powerful because they can give attribution about what component caused the task, i.e. the source JavaScript file.

-• A PerformanceObserver will be turned on to capture all Long Tasks that happen on the page.
+will be turned on to capture all Long Tasks that happen on the page. - Long Tasks will be used to calculate Time to Interactive

-• A log (c.lt), timeline (c.t.longtask) and other Long Task metrics (c.lt.*) will be added to the beacon (see Beacon Parameters details below)
+) will be added to the beacon (see Beacon Parameters details below)

-The log c.lt is a JSON (or JSURL) object of compressed LongTask data.
-See the source code for what each attribute maps to.
+is a JSON (or JSURL) object of compressed LongTask

 Long Tasks are currently a cutting-edge browser feature and will not be available in older browsers.

-Enabling Long Tasks should not have a performance impact on the page load experience, as collecting of the tasks are via the lightweight PerformanceObserver interface.
+Enabling Long Tasks should not have a performance impact on the page load experience,

 Monitoring Page Busy

-If monitorPageBusy is turned on, the Continuity plugin will measure Page Busy.
+the Continuity plugin will measure Page Busy.monitorPageBusy

 Page Busy is a percentage -- 100% means that the browser was entirely busy doing other things, while 0% means the browser was idle.